nagasudhirpulla/taming_python/blog/skills/flask_blueprints.md

 <a href="{{url_for('authors.list')}}">Authors</a>
 </html>
 ```
 * In the above example, the URL to the flask route function `getItem` within the same blueprint can be generated using `url_for('.getItem', id=1)`.
-Hence relative URLs with in the same blueprint can be generated using the '.' notation.
+Hence relative URLs with in the same blueprint can be generated using the '.' (dot) notation.
 * The URL for flask route function `list` within the blueprint `authors` can be generated using `url_for('authors.list')`
-* Hence URLs for routes inside blueprints can be generated using the '.' dot notation
+* Hence URLs for routes inside blueprints can be generated using the '.' (dot) notation
 * The  URL for the route function 'index' in the main server can be generated using `url_for('index')`

 ## 'register_error_handler' method or 'errorhandler' decorator for custom error pages